yasamansamiee/aiml_troubleshooting/doc/source/discussion.md

+# Discussion

-# Data sources
+## Data sources

-The attributes that we are using is heterogeneous: For temporal and spatiotemporal, i.e., location and time, these are continuous attributes (i.e., real numbers).
+The attributes that we are using are heterogeneous: For temporal and spatiotemporal, i.e., location and time, these are continuous attributes (i.e., real numbers).
 They are not the only possible continuous attributes but especially time is a crucial factor for it defines a behavior (as in sequence of actions).
 For temporal and spatiotemporal behaviors, we use a stochastic mixture model that deals well with this type of values.

-## Categorical attributes
+### Categorical attributes

 Categorical data is usually processed by anomaly/outlier detection and classification algorithms but we use a heterogeneous model-driven approach.
-Our architecture features a newly introduced component of a REST-enabled API that stores attributes/features of a fingerprint and computes basic feature engineering / statistical analysis directly on the DB with SQL aggregations.
+Acceptto's AIML-backend features a newly introduced component of a REST-enabled API that stores attributes/features of a fingerprint and computes basic feature engineering / statistical analysis directly on the DB with SQL aggregations.
 This technique is real-time capable thanks to sophisticated caching techniques.
 The framework is not at all limited to fingerprinting attributes.
 On the contrary, the code is dynamically generated and easily adjusted to specific use cases including the ability to be configured to weight policies (it is not limited to continuous values neither).

-## Heterogeneous attributes
+### Heterogeneous attributes
 We use a custom
 model (heterogenous, nonparametric probabilistic mixture model) to learn behaviors from heterogeneous data (continuous and categorical).
 It divides the